davidtwco/rfcs/text/0000-build-std.md

 Cargo configuration will contain a new top-level key `build-std`, permitting one of three values - "off", "target-modifiers" (default) or "always":

-**TODO:** add unresolved question for where the `build-std` key should be in the config or what it should be called

 ```toml
 build-std = "target-modifiers" # or `off`/`always`
 ```

+*See [Unresolved questions][unresolved-questions] to bikeshed which section the `build-std` key should be in and what it should be named.*

 Cargo will use the pre-built standard library `rlib`s from the `rust-std` component to provide the standard library depending on the value of the